 Calipers easily portable, and measurement is simple and inexpensive.
 However, this method involves estimating the total Percent Body Fat (PBF) based on subcutaneous fat.

 Although a large portion of body fat is subcutaneous fat, the measurement may not be accurate for people whose body fat distributions vary.
-Also, measurement is difficult if the subcutaneous fat layer thickness is 5 cm or more and reproducibility of the result varies greatly depending on the skills of the measurer.
+Also, measurement is difficult if the subcutaneous fat layer thickness is 5 cm or more and the reproducibility of the result varies greatly depending on the skills of the measurer.

 Underwater weighing calculates the total body fat by the density of the body.
 It is based on Archimedes’ principle: when an object is submerged in water, the difference between the mass of the object in the air and its mass in water is the object’s volume.